 There is just not enough Janáček in our lives.
 On the turntable today is Leoš Janáček's Slavonic Mass.

 Janáček (1854-1928) was Czechoslovakian.
 He was the son of a Moravian schoolmaster and organist.
 He founded and was the first director of the Brno Organ School.
-It took him 30 years to really get rolling with his composition, but eventually he developed a unique style, incorporation Moravian folksong, and pitch inflections and rhythms of his native language (and bird songs, dog growls, wild animal cries, rustling leaves...).
+It took him 30 years to really get rolling with his composition, but eventually he developed a unique style, incorporating Moravian folksong, and pitch inflections and rhythms of his native language (and bird songs, dog growls, wild animal cries, rustling leaves...).
 He was best known for his operas and organ music.
 Because of my background, I am more familiar with his string music so I thought this would be a nice change of pace.

 The Slavonic Mass involves choir, soloists, orchestra, and organ.
 His style is deeply unique and "hard to explain."
 While his harmonies are quite usual his rhythms and melodies are short, angular, and striking.
 The use of speech and language pitches and rhythms makes his music immediately strange but familiar.